orbit-mvi/orbit-mvi/website/docs/Test/new.md

 fun delaySkipping() = runTest {
         InfiniteFlowMiddleware().test(this) {
             expectInitialState()
-            invokeIntent { incrementForever() }
+            val job = invokeIntent { incrementForever() }

             // Assert the first three states
             expectState(listOf(42, 43))
             expectState(listOf(42, 43, 44))
             expectState(listOf(42, 43, 44, 45))

-            // If the flow is infinite, we must call this to ignore the unconsumed items
+            // If the flow is infinite, we must ensure the intent is finished
-            // No need to call this for a finite flow cancelAndIgnoreRemainingItems()
+            // at the end of the test.
+            job.join
+            // OR
+            cancelAndIgnoreRemainingItems()
         }
     }